home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 Depending on the supported features of the camera binary sensors are added for:

-- motion detection
+- Motion detection
-- doorbell presses
+- Doorbell presses
 - AI person detection
 - AI vehicle detection
 - AI pet detection
 - AI face detection

 These sensors are polled every 60 seconds and receive ONVIF push events for immediate updates.
-Not all camera models generate ONVIF push events for all event types, some binary sensors might therefore only be polled.
+Not all camera models generate ONVIF push events for all event types, some binary sensors might, therefore, only be polled.

 ## Tested models